How to Measure Candidate Experience9th October 2019

 For more info on measuring steps in the recruitment funnel, check out this video:

-Before we go into best practices for every step, we can't stress enough the importance of providing excluded candidates with a notification about their termination.
+Before we go into best practices for every step, we can't stress enough the importance of providing excluded talent with a notification about their termination.

 A Web analytics platform - Pure metrics are very important and best measured with a traditional web analytics tool such as Google Analytics or similar.

-Session recording software - See how your candidates move throughout your career pages to get insights on how to improve them.
+Session recording software - See how talent move throughout your career pages to get insights on how to improve them.
 Use a tool like Hotjar here.

 Social media monitor - Understanding what is being said about you on social media can make all the difference.
 Use HootSuite or similar.